 If there isn’t much user behavior information collected for a specific query term for people who are members of the population of Paris, the search engine might then look at the amount of user behavior information for people who are members of the population of France, and then of Europe.
 If there isn’t much, or no user behavior information at all for a sub-population, information from a higher population might be used to reorder search results.

-Any user information about members of the population of Paris might be given a greater weight then user behavior information from the larger population of France, and even more than the weight given to the even larger population of Europe.
+Any user information about members of the population of Paris might be given greater weight than user behavior information from the larger population of France and even more than the weight given to the even larger population of Europe.

 Clickthroughs and Other Data

-A clickthrough is the selection by a searcher of a page listed in search results in response to a particular query.
+A clickthrough is a selection by a searcher of a page listed in search results in response to a particular query.
 These searcher clicks aren’t the only kind of data that a search engine may collect that might indicate that people are interested in certain pages when searching for specific queries, and may use to personalize search results.

 Some other information that a search engine might consider when associating pages with members of different populations might include: